 Surfers and hippies have long escaped to Vancouver Island to get away from it all.
-Post-election season, the Canadian hideaway may include a few disgruntled Americans too.
-Here's your plan B.
+That sounds increasingly appealing to the rest of us, too.

 TOFINO, Vancouver Island – After a two-hour ferry and a three-hour drive across Pacific temperate rainforest, it feels like I have reached the end of the Earth.
 But I'm in Tofino, a fancy, free-spirited fishing village on the west coast of Vancouver Island, land of pristine wilderness in the far reaches of British Columbia.